GitauHarrison/notes/comment_moderation.md

 ### Database Models

-Our model will contain columns that will store a user's name, email address and comment.
+Our model will contain columns that will store a user's name, email address, and comment.
 All these data are of type `VARCHAR` (in database jargon) and are limited to a specified number of characters.
-They are basically strings.
+They are strings.

-Let is create a new module called `models.py` that will contain our database models.
+Let's create a new module called `models.py` that will contain our database models.

 ```python
 (comment_moderation)$ touch  app/models.py